mattmillen15/DumpInspector/README.md

 - Extracts plaintext service account credentials retreived from LSA Secrets.
 - Extracts local admin credentials from SAM files.
 - Removes all the junk and outputs results to a multi-tab Excel sheet.
+- Optional: Uses NetExec to verify re-used accounts are valid and actually have local admin rights.
+(Note, this isn't a perfect science...
+UAC can prevent a local admin account from showing as such with remote tools such as NetExec.
+If you're concerned about this -> Just use the unverified results.)

-**NOTE: This tool doesn't sanitize the data... probably should audit the results yourself if intended for client eyes...*
+- Optional: Provides a sanitized version of the .xlsx file, with the password / hash columns redacted. **NOTE: Even with the sanitize options you should probably audit the results yourself if intended for client eyes...*

 ___

 # Usage: